dotnet/AspNetCore.Docs/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/continuous-integration-and-continuous-delivery.md

 ## Visual Studio Team Services (VSTS)

-VSTS provided all the features and aspects of application development from planning to deployment.
-Here are some key features of VSTS:
+VSTS provides a number of features to assist you with application development from planning to deployment.

 - It supports both Git (distributed) and TFVC (centralized) source control.
 - It offers an elastic build service, which means it dynamically creates build servers when they're needed and takes them down when they're done.
 You can automatically kick off a build when someone checks in source code changes, and you don't have to have allocate and pay for your own build servers that lie idle most of the time.
 The build service is free as long as you don't exceed a certain number of builds.
 If you expect to do a high volume of builds, you can pay a little extra for reserved build servers.